dnatividade/Vanet-Projects/README.md

 ### 001 Simple Project

 >Projetos simples para introdução do framework Veins
+>Simple projects to introduce the Veins framework
 ---

 ### 002 Veins + Node-RED Projects

 >Exemplos de uso do Veins com o Node-RED
+>Examples of using Veins with Node-RED
 ---